Allisterh/aggregation-transformation_forecasting/README.md

 # Proper Scoring Rules for Multivariate Probabilistic Forecasts based on Aggregation and Transformation

-Code of the simulations of [Proper Scoring Rules for Multivariate Probabilistic Forecasts based on Aggregation and Transformation](https://arxiv.org/abs/???).
+Code of the simulations of "Proper Scoring Rules for Multivariate Probabilistic Forecasts based on Aggregation and Transformation" by R. Pic, C. Dombry, P. Naveau, and M. Taillardat available on [arXiv](https://arxiv.org/abs/2407.00650) and [HAL](https://hal.science/hal-04629671).

 ### Resources